 Create and Configure a new Hosting Service

-Use the Hosting window to add, configure, and enable new Hosting Services.
-To access the Hosting window, from the toolbar select Window > Asset Management > Hosting Services or from the Hosting button in the main Addressables window.
+Use the Hosting Services window to add, configure, and enable new Hosting Services, and can be accessed from the Window menu in the toolbar (

-After adding the service, it appears in the Hosting Services section of the Hosting window, and is initially in the disabled state.
-To start the service, click the Enable Service button.
+After adding the service, it will appear in the Hosting Services section, and is initially in the disabled state.
+Press

 The recommended pattern for working with Hosting Services during development is to create a profile that configures all Asset Groups to load content from the hosting service from a directory or directories created specifically for that purpose.